Persona-Assigned Large Language Models Exhibit Human-Like Motivated Reasoning: Introduction

 \section{Introduction}

 \begin{quote} ``\textit{Reason is, and ought only to be the slave of the passions}" - David Hume \end{quote}

 Reasoning --- the process of drawing conclusions to inform problem-solving and decision-making \cite{leighton2003defining} --- is fundamental to human intelligence.
-Humans, however, are not perfectly rational and their goals or motives for engaging in reasoning can determine the accuracy of their conclusions.
+Humans, however, are not perfectly rational, and their goals or motives for engaging in reasoning can determine the accuracy of their conclusions.
 Oftentimes, ``\textit{reasoning directed at one goal undermines others}" \cite{Epley2016-ta}.
-For instance, when reasoning about the impact of gun control on crime rates, the desire to maintain social standing within a political group can motivate individuals to construe seemingly rational justifications for holding identity-congruent beliefs --- subsequently undermining the motivation to arrive at accurate conclusions \cite{Kahan2017-pu, kunda1990case}.
+For instance, when reasoning about the impact of gun control on crime rates, the desire to conform to a political group can motivate individuals to construe seemingly rational justifications for holding partisan beliefs --- at the expense of arriving at accurate conclusions \cite{kunda1990case, Kahan2017-pu}.

 This type of biased reasoning called \textit{motivated reasoning}, can be dangerous insofar as it can hinder society from converging on a shared understanding of facts regarding critical issues like human-driven climate change or vaccine safety \cite{kahan2010fears, druckman2019evidence} --- deterring meaningful action towards addressing such problems.
 Individuals with a predisposition toward analytical reasoning or above-average numeracy skills are also not immune to motivated reasoning; some studies show that individuals in fact leverage their analytical skills toward reinforcing identity-congruent beliefs \cite{Kahan2017-pu, Kahan2012-ha}.